 Demand Justice Now

-Dog bites and animal attacks are becoming more common because of the increase in dog ownership and interaction between people and dogs.
+Dog bites and other types of animal attacks are becoming more common because of the increase in dog ownership and interaction between people and dogs.
 Many owners are ignorant of proper care and training of dogs.
-Further, there are social trends towards training and keeping more dangerous animals by inexperienced owners and using aggressive dogs for self-protection or as status symbols.
+Further, in recent years, there are social trends towards training and keeping more dangerous animals by inexperienced owners and using aggressive dogs for self-protection or as status symbols.

 Dogs can attack for a wide range of reasons.
 Some dogs are trained for protection, including violent response.
 Other dogs become aggressive because of owner neglect or abuse, and still others grow irritable as they age, or due to certain medical conditions.
 Owners often unwittingly create circumstances where others are placed in danger from their dog.
 In each of these cases, the owner can and should be held liable when their pet attacks another person and causes them to suffer a serious personal injury.